icodywu/High-Performance-Tensor-Permute/README.md

 | {4 5 6 7 0 1 2 3}   | 1.656    | 0.084  | 19.71 |
 | {6 5 4 3 2 1 0 7}   | 1.437    | 0.069  | 20.83 |

-**Observations** \
+**Observations**
 1. The proposed algorithm achieves high performance regardless of permute order, while torch.permute() varies dramatically.
-2. The proposed algorithm maintains high performance even when memory is strained (note the second case utilizes 20 GB out of 32 GB DRAM), whereas torch.permute() suffers from a strained memory.
+2. The proposed algorithm maintains high performance even when memory is strained (the second case utilizes 20 GB out of 32 GB DRAM), whereas torch.permute() suffers from a strained memory.